-There are date changes for the Barlow, the Chairman's Prize, the Corporation, the Donaldson Memorial Final, the Duke of Cambridge, the County Championship and Inter-Service long range matches and the National Match and matches alongside.
-The composition of the Sunday, Monday and Weekend Aggregates change in consequence.
+There are also date changes for the Donaldson Memorial Final, the Prince of Wales, the Wimbledon (TR) and the second and third stages of the St George's.
+The composition of the Monday, Athelings Centenary and Century Range Aggregates change in consequence.